-The Perseids is an unusually rich meteor shower and a sky watchers favorite, not just for the abundance of its meteors but because unlike other showers which can exceed it in maximum output, such as the Quadrantids and Geminids, the Perseids enjoy a prolonged period of enhanced activity which can be viewed over more than a week.
+The Perseids is an unusually rich meteor shower and one of the 10 biggest meteor showers of the year.
+It is also a sky watchers favorite, not just for the abundance of its meteors but because unlike other showers which can exceed it in maximum output (such as the Quadrantids and Geminids) the Perseids enjoy a prolonged period of enhanced activity which can be viewed over more than a week.
 Furthermore, The Perseids takes place for up to six weeks between mid-July and August, the warmest time of the year for northern hemisphere residents, and a pleasant time for camping out and viewing this spectacular celestial event.
 Its radiant, or point of apparent origin, lies within the constellation of Perseus, with the name “Perseids” derived from the Greek word“ Perseides”, referring to “the sons of Perseus” in Greek mythology.

 Some Quick Facts: